RahamatAbdulsalam19/Data-Cleaning-in-SQL-Export-and-Visualization-in-Excel-and-Python/README.md

 ## Instructions

 ### 1. Find the top-selling product
-- Query the OrderDetails table to find the product with the highest sales quantity.
+- Use the OrderDetails and Products tables to find the top selling product.

 ### 2. Find how many products were sold in 2005
 - Use the Orders and OrderDetails tables to count the number of products sold in the year 2005.